Salad Bowl Goodness | Growing Lettuce in Pots or Containers

 Crisphead (Iceberg types)

 - Iceberg – Have compact medium pale green heads that are heat tolerant.
 This is what you may find in most supermarkets and wedge salads.

 - Great Lakes – Slightly crumbled leaves that adorn a large head.

 - Crispino – Green and slightly glossy looking lettuce that has a firm head and mild flavor.

 - Summertime – Tender and tasty green leaves that resist tip burn.
-This is an excellent choice for hot weather and summer season.
+This is an excellent choice for hot weather and the summer season.

 Lettuce Planting & Growing Guide